 Fruit, cone, nut, and seed descriptions

-Mature 2 inch fruit is a knobby cluster (aggragate) that opens to reveal reddish-orange seeds.
+Mature 2 inch fruit is a knobby cluster (aggregate) that opens to reveal reddish-orange seeds.

 Cultivars and their differences

-‘Rosea’ (Magnolia stellata 'Rosea'): This cultivar has an oval to round shape with a dense, bushy habit.
+Rosea star magnolia (Magnolia stellata 'Rosea'): This cultivar has an oval to round shape with a dense, bushy habit.
 Pink buds open to fragrant, light pink, star-like flowers.
-This plant flowers in late April which is later than the species.
+This plant flowers in late April, a little later than the species.

 Royal Star star magnolia (Magnolia stellata 'Royal Star'): oval to round shape; flowers later than species; star-shaped fragrant, white flowers.